 AND FINALLY, A FEW THOUGHTS I WANT TO SHARE ABOUT PLAGIARISM .....

 This is addressed to that very small percentage of people (who probably will not be reading this) who feel the need to "borrow without permission", matter from blogs.
 Please understand that I put in a lot of time and effort into my pictures and posts.

 All the matter on this blog is my own, whether text or pictures, unless mentioned otherwise.
 Wherever I have used pictures or text that is not my own or adapted recipes from elsewhere, I always credit my source by name and link to them.

+I am flattered to think that there are some people out there who feel my stuff is good enough to be used, but I do not hold with this kind of "borrowing".
 So if you would like to use any of my pictures, please write to me.
 If you use or adapt any of my recipes, I would also appreciate it if you would link to that particular post of mine.
 I would also appreciate it if you let me know how you found it, good or otherwise.
 Thank you.